 A short condition test is one means of checking a system's progress under its funding program.
 In a short condition test, the plan's present assets (cash and investments) are compared with: 1) Member contributions on deposit; 2) The liabilities for future benefits to present retired lives; 3) The liabilities for service already rendered by members.
 In a system that has been following the discipline of level percent-of-payroll financing, the liabilities for member contributions on deposit (liability 1) and the liabilities for future benefits to present retired lives (liability 2) will be fully covered by present assets (except in rare circumstances).
-In addition, the liabilities for service already rendered by the remainder of present assets.
+In addition, the liabilities for service already rendered by members (liability 3) will be partially covered by the remainder of present assets.
 The larger the funded portion of liability 3, the stronger the condition of the system.
 Liability 3 being fully funded is unusual.